Discover how shamanism can help you and help the earth.

 "The Pachamama despacho is an offering of thanks to Mother Earth and an invocation for her blessings.

-Those of us who have studied with indigenous shamanic teachers and medicine people (in the Andes and elsewhere) want to honor the teachings and deep wisdom we have received while at the same time making certain practices accessible in contemporary settings.
+I have studied with indigenous shamanic teachers and medicine people (in the Andes and elsewhere) for 25 years.
+I seek to honor the teachings and deep wisdom I have received while at the same time making these ceremonial practices accessible to you in contemporary settings.

 As they say in the Andes, it is our intent and focus that create shifts in the energy of the universe.

-With this in mind, we create contemporary despachos for many reasons: to honor particular sacred places; to give thanks for a connection or teaching; to offer a gift back to the spirits of the land, the spirit helpers who assist our work, the spirits of the elements and ancestors, and the essential unity of the cosmos.
+With this in mind, I create contemporary despachos that honor particular sacred places; that represent our thanks for a connection or teaching; or that offer a gift back to the spirits of the land, the spirit helpers who assist our work, the spirits of the elements and ancestors, and the essential unity of the cosmos.

-While it is possible to bring "kits" from the Andes, or to purchase traditional components of a despacho on the web, it is actually better to work with local, organic items.
+While it is possible to bring "kits" from the Andes, or to purchase traditional components of a despacho on the web, it is actually better to work with local items.
 That way, you reflect on and make a relationship with all the parts of your offering.